chessgriffin/obsd-minecraft/README.md

     $ cd lwjgl-lwjgl2.9.1
 ```

 Step 5.
-Grab the two patches found here in this git repo that will help us build
+Grab the three patches found here in this git repo that will help us
-lwjgl natively on OpenBSD and then apply them to build.xml and
+buile lwjgl natively on OpenBSD and then apply them to build.xml and
-platform_build/bsd_ant/build.xml.
+platform_build/bsd_ant/build.xml and src/native/linux/opengl/extgl_glx.c.

 ```
     $ ftp https://raw.github.com/chessgriffin/obsd-minecraft/master/patch-build_xml